phaserjs/phaser/README.md

 ## Bower

-If you use bowser you can install phaser with:
+If you use bower you can install phaser with:

 `bower install phaser`